 Free Internet & WiFi for 60-days from Spectrum for Pre-K to 12, college student and teacher households who don't currently have internet or WiFi service.
 Call (855) 243-8892

-Energy Assistance Currently once each heating season, Oct 2019-May 2020; Applications over the phone (414) 270-4653, or schedule on-line.
+We Energies is resuming late fees and disconnecting services in July.
+(We are requesting the Public Service Commission to review this decision) You may consider applying for Energy Assistance Applications over the phone (414) 270-4653, or on-line Apply for Energy Assistance.
 It takes about an hour to sign up.
-Eligible applicants receive a $200-$900 credit on their WE Energies bill Apply for Energy Assistance
+Eligible applicants receive a $200-$900 credit on their WE Energies bill

 Emergency Food Hunger Task Force has on-line map of up-to-date, reliable food sources in the community Hunger Task Force MPS is providing Free Meals for Students.
 The Milwaukee County Department on Aging (414) 289-6874 provides home delivery and meal pick up options.
 Wisconsin - FoodShare Information on how to sign up.
 Islamic Society Salam School 815 W. Layton Ave. serves free "drive thru" lunch weekdays 11AM to 1PM for area children, regardless of the school they attend.
 Enter on Carpenter Ave. between 7th and 8th St., and drive past the south entrance of the school to pick up food boxes.
 Stay in your car.
 The Milwaukee Journal published an extensive list of food pantries and lunch programs